 The application wizard generates a complete Win32 console program that you can compile and execute.
-Unfortunately, the program doesn't do anything as it stands, so to make it a little more interesting you need to change it.
-If it is not already visible in the Editor pane, double-click Ex1_01 . cpp in the Solution Explorer pane.
-This is the main source file for the program that the application wizard generated, and is shown in Figure 1-8.
+The program doesn't do anything as it stands so to make it a little more interesting you need to change it.
+If it is not already visible in the Editor pane, double-click Ex1_01.cpp in the Solution Explorer pane.
+This is the main source file for the program and is shown in Figure 1-7.

-If the line numbers are not displayed on your system, select Tools \circlearrowleft Options from the main menu to display the Options dialog.
+If the line numbers are not displayed, select Tools \Rightarrow Options from the main menu to display the Options dialog.
 If you extend the C/C++ option in the Text Editor subtree in the left pane and select General from the extended tree, you can check the Line numbers option in the right pane of the dialog.
-I'll give you a rough guide to what this code in Figure 1-8 does, and you'll see more on all of this later.
+I'll give you a rough guide to what this code in Figure 1-7 does, and you'll see more on all of this later.